Partial Submissions

 Improve User Engagement

-Contact users with incomplete forms, send reminders and offer help to boost engagement rates.
+Follow up with users, send reminders, and offer help to boost engagement.

 partial submission